MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/navigationview.md

 ```

 > [!TIP]
 > When you use AdaptiveTrigger.MinWindowWidth, the visual state is triggered when the window is wider than the specified minimum width.
 This means the default XAML defines the narrow window, and the VisualState defines the modifications that are applied when the window gets wider.
-The default PaneDisplayMode for the navigation view is Auto, so when the window width is less than or equal to CompactModeThresholdWidth, LeftMinimal navigation is used.
+The default PaneDisplayMode for the NavigationView is Auto, so when the window width is less than or equal to CompactModeThresholdWidth, LeftMinimal navigation is used.
 When the window gets wider, the VisualState overrides the default, and Top navigation is used.

 ## Navigation

-The navigation view doesn't perform any navigation tasks automatically.
-When the user taps on a navigation item, the navigation view shows that item as selected and raises an [ItemInvoked](/uwp/api/windows.ui.xaml.controls.navigationview.ItemInvoked) event.
+The NavigationView doesn't perform any navigation tasks automatically.
+When the user taps on a navigation item, the NavigationView shows that item as selected and raises an [ItemInvoked](/uwp/api/windows.ui.xaml.controls.navigationview.ItemInvoked) event.
 If the tap results in a new item being selected, a [SelectionChanged](/uwp/api/windows.ui.xaml.controls.navigationview.SelectionChanged) event is also raised.

 You can handle either event to perform tasks related to the requested navigation.
 Which one you should handle depends on the behavior you want for your app.
-Typically, you navigate to the requested page and update the navigation view header in response to these events.
+Typically, you navigate to the requested page and update the NavigationView header in response to these events.

 **ItemInvoked** is raised any time the user taps a navigation item, even if it's already selected.
 (The item can also be invoked with an equivalent action using mouse, keyboard, or other input.
 For more info, see [Input and interactions](../input/index.md).)
 If you navigate in the ItemInvoked handler, by default, the page will be reloaded, and a duplicate entry is added to the navigation stack.
 If you navigate when an item is invoked, you should disallow reloading the page, or ensure that a duplicate entry is not created in the navigation backstack when the page is reloaded.
 (See code examples.)